Marion County, Kansas: Santa Fe Railroad

-In 1887, Atchison, Topeka and Santa Fe Railway built a branch line from Neva (3 miles west of Strong City) to Superior, Nebraska.
-This branch line connected Strong City, Neva, Rockland, Diamond Springs, Burdick, Lost Springs, Jacobs, Hope, Navarre, Enterprise, Abilene, Talmage, Manchester, Longford, Oak Hill, Miltonvale, Aurora, Huscher, Concordia, Kackley, Courtland, Webber, Superior.
-At some point, the line from Neva to Lost Springs was pulled but the right of way has not been abandoned.
-This branch line was originally called "Strong City and Superior line" but later the name was shortened to the "Strong City line".
+In 1887, Atchison, Topeka and Santa Fe Railway built a branch line from Neva (three miles west of Strong City) to Superior, Nebraska.
+This branch line connected Strong City, Neva, Rockland, Diamond Springs, Burdick, Lost Springs, Jacobs, Hope, Navarre, Enterprise, Abilene, Talmage, Manchester, Longford, Oak Hill, Miltonvale, Aurora, Huscher, Concordia, Kackley, Courtland, Webber and Superior.
+At some point, the line from Neva to Lost Springs was pulled, but the right of way has not been abandoned.
+This branch line was originally called "Strong City and Superior line", but later the name was shortened to the "Strong City line".
 The railway is connected via a switch to allow north-bound "Rock Island" traffic to connect onto the north-west-bound "Santa Fe" tracks.
 This is the only way for the Santa Fe traffic to travel north-west after removing the tracks to Neva.

 As early as 1875, city leaders of Marion held a meeting to consider a branch railroad from Florence.
 In 1878, Atchison, Topeka and Santa Fe Railway and parties from Marion County and McPherson County chartered the Marion and McPherson Railway Company.
-In 1879, a branch line was built from Florence to McPherson, in 1880 it was extended to Lyons, in 1881 it was extended to Ellinwood.
+In 1879, a branch line was built from Florence to McPherson; in 1880 it was extended to Lyons, in 1881 it was extended to Ellinwood.
 The line was leased and operated by the Atchison, Topeka and Santa Fe Railway.
-The line from Florence to Marion, was abandoned in 1968.
+The line from Florence to Marion was abandoned in 1968.
 In 1992, the line from Marion to McPherson was sold to Central Kansas Railway.
 In 1993, after heavy flood damage, the line from Marion to McPherson was abandoned.
-The original branch line connected Florence, Oursler, Marion, Canada, Hillsboro, Lehigh, Canton, Galva, McPherson, Conway, Windom, Little River, Mitchell, Lyons, Chase, Ellinwood.
+The original branch line connected Florence, Oursler, Marion, Canada, Hillsboro, Lehigh, Canton, Galva, McPherson, Conway, Windom, Little River, Mitchell, Lyons, Chase and Ellinwood.